kaithleensunga/crosseye/README.md

 2. Practice using the ”ellipse” command in Processing
 3. Understand draw order and command ordering
 4. Understand the Processing 2D coordinate systems
-5. Make a picture of a Eyeball!
+5. Make a picture of  Cross Eyes!

 # REQUIREMENTS

-You must create an image using Processing of an Eyeball.
+You must create an image using Processing of Cross Eyes.

-Your ‘sketch’ of the eyeball must:
+Your ‘sketch’ of the Cross Eyes must:

 • be created using at least 5 ellipses
 • be of size 400 by 400 pixels
 • be in color

-For example: